telerik/kendo-ui-core/docs/controls/editors/combobox/how-to/filtering/clear-filter-on-open.md

 ---
-title: Add Option Label Manually
+title: Clear Filter on Opening
-page_title: Add Option Label Manually | Kendo UI ComboBox
+page_title: Clear Filter on Opening | Kendo UI ComboBox
-description: "Learn how to add option label manually in Kendo UI ComboBox."
+description: "Learn how to clear the filter of the Kendo UI ComboBox on opening the widget."
+previous_url: /controls/editors/combobox/how-to/clear-filter-on-open
-slug: howto_add_option_label_manually_combobox
+slug: howto_clear_filter_open_combobox
 ---

-# Add Option Label Manually
+# Clear Filter on Opening

-The example below demonstrates how to add option label manually.
+The following example demonstrates how to clear the filter of the Kendo UI ComboBox on opening the widget.

 ###### Example